 1) Activity Policy

-We are identifying risks that impede sustainable procurement with our business partners, focusing on understanding the actual conditions of the following 4 areas(defined in Yokogawa Group Sustainable Procurement Guidelines for Suppliers) : "Labor and Human rights" "Health and safety" "Environment" and "Ethics".
+We are identifying risks that impede sustainable procurement with our suppliers, focusing on revealing the actual conditions of the following 4 areas(defined in Yokogawa Group Sustainable Procurement Guidelines for Suppliers) : "Labor and Human rights" "Health and safety" "Environment" and "Ethics".
 In case a risk is realized, we work with our suppliers to take measures against it.
 We also develop educational programs on sustainable procurement both inside and outside the company.
 We set KPIs to manage and measure the progress of sustainable procurement activities.

 2) Activity System